 That’s right.
 You can get married at the beautiful Hoomaluhia Botanical Garden.
 It does require permits and applications and whatnot, but if you’re interested, the Honolulu Department of Parks and Recreation has more information.

 Looking for more amazing activities to do on the island?
 Here are 99 more awesome activities to do on Oahu!

-Want to visit these stunning gardens on your trip to Oahu?
+Want to visit Hoomaluhia Botanical Garden on your trip to Oahu?
 Pin this post for later!